Parent Handbook – 2022-2023 School Year

-Homework time is offered Monday through Thursday afternoons for 10-30 minutes.
-Children are responsible for working on school assignments independently.
-AYS staff members encourage children and may provide basic homework assistance when asked.
+Homework time is offered Monday through Thursday afternoons for 20-30 minutes.
+Children are responsible for working on school assignments independently or can ask for assistance from the AYS staff.
 AYS staff members do not provide tutoring or additional homework services.
 For children without homework assignments, a variety of reading materials or quiet academic-focused activities/stations are available.

 Please note: children are not allowed to return to classrooms after school is dismissed for any reason.

 Outdoor or gym free play or an organized group activity is offered during the afternoon program.

 AYS programs have a variety of toys, games, and supplies.
 Please share any suggestions you may have for additional equipment or materials with your Youth Development Leader.